spdx/tools-golang/README.md

 # spdx-go

-spdx-go is a collection of Go package intended to make it easier for Go programs to work with [SPDX®](https://spdx.org/) files.
+spdx-go is a collection of Go packages intended to make it easier for Go programs to work with [SPDX®](https://spdx.org/) files.

 This software is in an extremely pre-alpha state (hence the "v0/" directory).